Tune Your Communication

 There's a rumor going around that your department is closing, but you can't get to speak to anyone to find out if it's true.
 You only have an email forwarded to you from your manager, originally sent by the head of your division.

 This type of situation can create uncertainty, as people will naturally be worried about their jobs.
-It would have been more helpful if they had been briefed face-to-face, and been given the chance to ask questions and air their concerns.
+It would have been more helpful if they had been briefed face to face, and been given the chance to ask questions and air their concerns.

 There is a range of communication channels you can use, for example, email, phone, instant message (IM), print, and social media.
 In fact, the number of channels available can be overwhelming and confusing, particularly if you haven't been trained to communicate effectively.